Golf Tutorials

 Drill: The Headcover Blocker

 Take your driver's headcover and place it on the ground about two feet behind and slightly outside your golf ball.
-If your slice comes back, it's very probable that your driver hit the headcover as an over the top swing motion is taking place.
-So that in this simple fix using a headcover as a reminder, it's going to work as a deterrent forcing you to bring in a club from 'your slice swing'.
-For this exercise to solve the slice your golf club will come much more 'from the inside'.
-And one more headcover in place as you swing, there is one other headcover you're to miss and this can stay in place.
-This'll be placed about approximately a foot and within front to the left from which it's intended to play golf.
+If your slice comes back, it's very probable that your driver hit the headcover as an over-the-top swing motion is taking place.
+This simple fix using a headcover as a reminder works as a deterrent, forcing you to bring the club on an inside-out path.
 Make a few slow-motion practice swings, deliberately feeling your club travel from inside, make contact with the ball, and then exit to the right of the front headcover.
 After a few rehearsals, try hitting balls at 50% speed.
-This provides instant feedback, you’ll learn that dropping of the club 'on the slot' is your one route to tidy ball-striking.
+This provides instant feedback and helps you learn that dropping the club "on the slot" is key to tidy ball-striking.

 Untaming the Clubface

-Okay, so you've fixed the path and are now swinging more 'from the anside'.
-Big step in the right path!
-But your shots could now become beginning out straight to the correct (aka. pushes), or possibly they even cut more.
-The last component from our puzzle box we are looking a t to cure the ball is having 'release' which clubface is supposed to.
-For slicers, they maintain the face in this open position, so that the player is hitting the shot with the face pointing outwards.
+Okay, so you've fixed the path and are now swinging more from the inside.
+Big step in the right direction!
+But your shots could now start going straight to the right (also known as pushes), or they might still have a bit of a cut.
+The last component to address is ensuring the clubface is square at impact.
+Slicers often maintain the face in an open position, causing them to hit the shot with the face pointing outwards.

 Releasing the Club Naturally: